Reusable Menstrual Cups

 The second reason why you may have green discharge is because of PID.
 It’s an infection of the female genital structures like the fallopian tubes or uterus.
 It’s often caused by Gonorrhoeae or Trachomatis.

-Along with unusual vaginal discharge, you’ll also have fever and pain, as you would with any infection.
+Along with abnormal discharge, you’ll also have fever and abdominal pain, as you would with any infection.

 Pelvic Inflammatory Disease does require a visit to the doctor.